Get five or six people involved.

 The one we rented was about 13 meters long, which meant that someone could go below to get out of the sun and not feel confined.
 Someone else could go sit on the forward deck area.

-Ours had one cabin forward and two cabins side-by-side aft.
+The boats we have rented had one cabin forward and two cabins side-by-side aft.
 At center was a galley and dining area, over the low-and-center diesel engine, fuel and water tanks, and batteries.
-I'm standing (in black) at the helm on the top deck.
+Below you see me standing (in black) at the helm on the top deck, above the two aft cabins.

 Also carefully consider the characteristics of the canal and the distance you plan to cover.
+The very popular Canal du Midi has a lot of locks every day, while the far more leisurely Canal Lateral à la Loire has far fewer locks.
 See the next page for more about this.

-We rented ours through a company called Crown Blue Lines, they can send you lots of slick brochures.
+We rented ours through a company called Crown Blue Lines, which has since merged with le Boat.
+They can send you lots of brochures and you can get even more details on boats and routes on line.
 For whatever reason, after finding their web site and getting in contact via e-mail, I found myself communicating with an office in Australia even though I live in the US.
-That's fine, no problem.
-Other than a need to call them at specific times to hit Australian business hours from North America, that worked out fine.
+That's fine, no problem other than a need to call them at specific times to hit Australian business hours from North America.

 They told me that I was foolish to have rented from their Australian office because "when you pay in Australian dollars it is much more expensive than paying in American dollars."
 OK, fine, whatever, we've already paid, just let us have the boat...

 But then when I checked, it was actually slightly cheaper to have rented it through the Australian office because of varying rates in conversions from Euros to US dollars versus Euros to Australian dollars (and then to US dollars).
-Apparently Crown Blue's US office did not realize that US dollars and Australian dollars are different currency and therefore 1 A$ is worth a little less than 1 US$.
+Apparently the US office did not realize that US dollars and Australian dollars are different currencies and therefore 1 A$ is worth a little less than 1 US$.

-Would I rent from Crown Blue again?
-Yes, as long as it was from the Australian agency!
-Our second rental was from Crown Blue, using the Australian office exclusively and things worked out great:
+Our second rental was from Crown Blue using the Australian office exclusively, and things worked out great:

 Outdoor Travel Australia